Essential Guide to Crafting an Effective RFI Template for Your Business Needs

 • RFQ (Request for Quote): Price-focused requests for specific, well-defined products or services

 Many teams skip the RFI phase entirely, jumping straight to RFPs.
-We've seen this backfire when teams at mid-market SaaS companies spend 60+ hours evaluating RFP responses, only to realize their requirements were unrealistic or that they missed a crucial vendor category entirely.
+This can backfire when teams spend significant time evaluating RFP responses, only to realize their requirements were unrealistic or that they missed a crucial vendor category entirely.

 For more context on how RFIs fit into the broader procurement process, see our guide on strategic procurement workflows.